elymatos/fn3/backup/20-scenarios_psychological-v1.md

 - InterpersonalBonds can develop into EmotionalIntimacy
 - SocialAcceptance and EmotionalIntimacy satisfy BelongingNeeds

+### Scenario 4: Intrinsic Motivation and Self-Determined Behavior

+**Description:** In this scenario, a #AutonomousAgent engages in #IntrinsicallyMotivatedBehavior driven by #InternalRewards and #PersonalInterests rather than #ExternalPressures.
+The agent experiences #AutonomousSatisfaction and #IntrinsicFulfillment through #SelfDirectedActivities and #PersonallyMeaningfulPursuits that align with #InternalValues.

+**Elements:**

+- **AutonomousAgent** (Entity): Person motivated by internal rather than external factors
+- **IntrinsicallyMotivatedBehavior** (Process): Actions driven by internal satisfaction rather than external rewards
+- **InternalRewards** (Entity): Personal satisfaction and enjoyment derived from activities
+- **PersonalInterests** (Entity): Topics, activities, or domains that naturally attract attention
+- **ExternalPressures** (Entity): Outside forces pushing toward particular behaviors
+- **AutonomousSatisfaction** (State): Fulfillment from self-directed choices and actions
+- **IntrinsicFulfillment** (State): Deep satisfaction from internally motivated activities
+- **SelfDirectedActivities** (Entity): Pursuits chosen based on personal preference rather than obligation
+- **PersonallyMeaningfulPursuits** (Entity): Activities that align with individual values and interests
+- **InternalValues** (Entity): Personal principles and beliefs that guide behavior

+**Relations:**

+- AutonomousAgent engages in IntrinsicallyMotivatedBehavior
+- IntrinsicallyMotivatedBehavior driven by InternalRewards and PersonalInterests
+- AutonomousAgent resists ExternalPressures in favor of internal motivation
+- SelfDirectedActivities generate AutonomousSatisfaction
+- PersonallyMeaningfulPursuits create IntrinsicFulfillment
+- PersonalInterests guide selection of SelfDirectedActivities
+- InternalValues determine what constitutes PersonallyMeaningfulPursuits

+### Scenario 5: Motivational Conflict and Drive Competition

+**Description:** In this scenario, a #ConflictedIndividual experiences #MotivationalConflicts between #CompetingDrives and #ConflictingGoals.
+The individual faces #ApproachAvoidanceConflicts and #MultipleMotivations that create #MotivationalTension and require #ConflictResolution through #PrioritySelection and #MotivationalCompromise.

+**Elements:**

+- **ConflictedIndividual** (Entity): Person experiencing simultaneous competing motivations
+- **MotivationalConflicts** (State): Situations where different drives pull in opposing directions
+- **CompetingDrives** (Entity): Different motivational forces that cannot be satisfied simultaneously
+- **ConflictingGoals** (Entity): Objectives that are mutually exclusive or contradictory
+- **ApproachAvoidanceConflicts** (Entity): Situations where same target has both attractive and repulsive qualities
+- **MultipleMotivations** (Entity): Several different drives active at the same time
+- **MotivationalTension** (State): Psychological stress from unresolved motivational conflicts
+- **ConflictResolution** (Process): Methods for resolving competing motivational demands
+- **PrioritySelection** (Process): Choosing which motivations take precedence
+- **MotivationalCompromise** (Process): Finding solutions that partially satisfy multiple drives

+**Relations:**

+- ConflictedIndividual experiences MotivationalConflicts between CompetingDrives
+- CompetingDrives create ConflictingGoals that cannot be pursued simultaneously
+- ApproachAvoidanceConflicts arise from mixed motivations toward same target
+- MultipleMotivations generate MotivationalTension
+- ConflictedIndividual engages in ConflictResolution to manage tension
+- ConflictResolution involves PrioritySelection among competing drives
+- MotivationalCompromise provides alternative to PrioritySelection

 ---

 ## Subjective Experience of the Body and Environment